Have you ever played American-made guitars?

-The solid Sitka spruce top and African Ovangkol body means this guitar produces just the right amount of sparkle.
+The solid Sitka spruce top and African Ovangkol body mean this guitar produces just the right amount of sparkle.
 It’s bright without being tinny.
-It’s a great acoustic guitar suitable for strumming chords as it is fingerpicking.
-It’s a versatile electric players love with that distinctive sound Taylor is known for.
+It’s a great acoustic guitar suitable for strumming chords as it is for fingerpicking.
+It’s a versatile instrument that electric guitar players love with that distinctive sound Taylor acoustic guitars are known for.

 - One of Taylor’s most affordable USA made guitars

 - Blacktop’s imperfections make each guitar unique

 - Unique eucalyptus fretboard

 - Reports that it can take a while to break these woods in

 It’s simply a great acoustic guitar, no matter what playing style you have.
 The unusual wood choices this guitar features set it apart, and then you need to factor in the price.
 That makes the AD17e the best budget American-made acoustic guitar around, in my opinion.